tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 --- abstract

 This document provides usage guidance for external Pre-Shared Keys (PSKs) in TLS.
 It lists TLS security properties provided by PSKs under certain assumptions and demonstrates how violations of these assumptions lead to attacks.
-This document also discusses PSK use cases, provisioning processes, and TLS stack implementation support in the context of these assumptions.
-It provides advice for applications in various use cases to help meet these assumptions.
+This document also discusses security properties which are not provided by PSKs and examines PSK use cases, provisioning processes, and TLS stack implementation support.
+Finally, it provides advice for  applications in various use cases to help help meet these assumptions.

 --- middle